Sonal Shah (economist)

-Sonal R. Shah (born May 20, 1968), is an American economist, former lobbyist, and public official.
-She is the CEO of The Texas Tribune, a politics and public policy-specific news organization headquartered in Austin, Texas.
+Sonal R. Shah (born May 20, 1968) is an American economist and public official.
+She is the CEO of The Texas Tribune, a politics and public policy-specific nonprofit news organization headquartered in Austin, Texas.
 Shah served as the National Policy Director for Mayor Pete Buttigieg's run in the 2020 United States presidential election.
-From April 2009 to August 2011, she served as the Director of the Office of Social Innovation and Civic Participation in the White House.
+From April 2009 to August 2011, she served as the director of the Office of Social Innovation and Civic Participation in the White House.

-Shah is the founding executive director of the Beeck Center for Social Impact & Innovation at Georgetown University.
-Previously, Shah was a member of the Obama-Biden Transition Project and was the head of Global Development Initiatives, a philanthropic arm of Google.org.
+Shah was the founding executive director of the Beeck Center for Social Impact & Innovation at Georgetown University.
+Previously, Shah was a member of the Obama presidential transition team and was the head of Global Development Initiatives, a philanthropic arm of Google.org.

 Early life

-Sonal Shah was born in Mumbai, India.
-She moved to the US in 1972 at the age of 4, and grew up in Houston, Texas.
-She graduated from the University of Chicago with a B.A. in Economics in 1990 and received a master's degree in Economics from Duke University.
+Sonal Shah was born in Mumbai, India to Gujarati parents.
+Her father Ramesh Shah, is originally from Gabat, in the Sabarkanatha district of Gujarat.
+She moved to the US in 1972 at the age of four, and grew up in Houston, Texas.
+She graduated from the University of Chicago with a B.A. in economics in 1990 and received a master's degree in economics from Duke University.

 Career

 Public service

 Shah held a variety of U.S. Department of Treasury positions from 1995 until 2001.
 She was the director of the office overseeing strategy and programs for sub-Saharan Africa, which included debt relief, development programs and World Bank/International Monetary Fund strategies.
 She worked with the Ministries of Finance in Bosnia and Kosovo to design the post-war banking system.
 During the Asian financial crisis, she served as a senior adviser to U.S. Treasury officials who were coordinating the U.S. response.

+In November 2008, Shah was appointed a member of the Obama-Biden Transition Project to prepare President-elect Obama to assume the presidency on January 20, 2009.
+After her appointment to Obama's team, Shah rejected reports that linked her to Hindu nationalist groups.